DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * `Dsa-Sig-Id` - *One parameter.* A value which identifies the DSA public key used by `Dsa-Sig`.
 Usable only if `Dsa-Sig` is also present.
 Should be encrypted.
 * `ECDsa-Sig` - *One parameter.* Same as `Dsa-Sig`, but using the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) algorithm.
 * `ECDsa-Sig-Id` - *One parameter.* A value which identifies the ECDSA public key used by `ECDsa-Sig`.
 Usable only if `ECDsa-Sig` is also present.
 Should be encrypted.
-* `Rsa-Sch` - *One parameter.* **RSA Sch**lüssel ("RSA key").
-Usable only if `AES` is also present.
-The encryption key is encrypted using an RSA public key with PKCS#7 padding, and is used as the parameter.
-A decoder may then use the corresponding private key to decrypt the key.
-The original password may also be used.
-Encoders and decoders must make sure that the same key is not used for `Rsa-Sig` and `Rsa-Sch` because that would just be silly.
-Must be in plaintext.

 If a decoder encounters contradictory values (i.e. both `LZMA` and `DEF`), it should stop attempting to decode the file rather than trying to guess what to use, and should inform the user of this error.
 If a decoder encounters redundant values (i.e. two `Name` items which are each followed by the same filename), the duplicates should be ignored.